 2. If society was erecting a statue for your achievements, what would they be?

 You want to be known as someone who eradicated poverty.
-Then charitable work could be a good thing to research (This is a very basic example but you get the picture).
+Then charitable work could be a good thing to research.

-On a more day to day level, thinking about the legacy you want to leave the world helps keep you motivated and driving towards your passion.
-It can help with decision making as you think “Which path will get me to my goal of X,YZ”.
+On a more day-to-day level, thinking about the legacy you want to leave the world helps keep you motivated and driving toward your passion.

 How do you want to be remembered?
-A great question to ask if you want to find your passion.
+This is a great question to ask if you want to find your passion.

-That’s it.
-You’ve quit your job, paid off the mortgage, and booked a 6 month holiday.
+You’ve quit your job, paid off the mortgage, and booked a 6-month holiday.
 You’ve just won the lottery.
 Let’s not go into details about how much you’ve won, but put it this way, you’ll never have to work again.

 The world is your oyster, anything is possible, no debts, no doubt, no struggle.
 You’re free, what do you do?